 Actually, here's proof of how much fun press agents had.
 Was she really "among the country's leading vocalists"?
 Considering that Count Basie's band placed fourth in the Pittsburgh Courier's annual Theatrical Poll for 1953 (behind Buddy Johnson, Ernie Fields, and Duke Ellington), Bixie wasn't even on the list of Female Singers (27 names, from Dolores Parker to Edna McGriff) or Female Blues Singers (20 names, from Ruth Brown to Lula Reed).
 Of course, the other side of that coin is that I don't actually trust those polls.
 For example, that year's winner in Male Blues Singers was Nickie Lee, whom I never heard of.
 He overwhelmingly beat out second place Wynonie Harris 5870 points to 780.
 (I've since found out that Nickie was so successful that, by 1960, he'd become a disc jockey when he could no longer find work as a singer.)

 The Basie Band spent Christmas Eve 1953 at Morris Levy's Birdland in Manhattan.
-On February 22, 1954, they were at the Capitol Theater in Rochester, New York.
+On February 11, 1954, they appeared at the Mansfield Armory in Mansfield, Ohio, On the 22nd, they were at the Capitol Theater in Rochester, New York.
 Interestingly, the ad for the Capitol said "America's Incomparable Rhythmic Stylist!
 Count Basie And His Orchestra, Starring The Du Droppers, and featuring Bixie Crawford, Song Stylist".
 That makes it sound like the Du Droppers were part of his orchestra (which, for all I know, they were at this time).